nbeaver/restructuredtext-demo/reStructuredText.rst

 although they tend to clutter up the text.

 `Anonymous hyperlinks`__ are also possible if you are just too lazy to name your hyperlinks.
+They are assigned by the order of the links in the document, unlike named hyperlink targets where order is irrelevant.

 __ http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#anonymous-hyperlinks